 According to Supply Chain Standard, the new facility in the southern part of the country accomplishes two key roles for Nestle.
 For one, it makes it easier for the company to store the beans grown in the region.
 Bloomberg reported that Vietnam is one of the top coffee growing countries in the world, and more robusta coffee beans come from there than from anywhere else.

 In addition, the warehouse will allow Nestle to target Vietnam's growing coffee-drinking population.
-Historically, the places responsible for growing most of the world's coffee were not also the biggest coffee consumers.
-According to the U.S. Department of Agriculture, while locations such as Brazil, Colombia and Indonesia grow coffee, it is consumed primarily in Europe and the United States.
-However, coffee culture is spreading in Vietnam, and the new warehouse will make it easier for Nestle to quickly and cheaply supply this market with coffee beans.
+Historically, the locations responsible for growing most of the world's coffee were not necessarily the biggest coffee consumers.
+According to the U.S. Department of Agriculture, while locations such as Brazil, Colombia and Indonesia grow coffee, Europe and the United States are coffee's primary consumers.
+In Vietnam, coffee culture is quickly spreading, and Nestle's new warehouse will make supplying this market with coffee beans easier, faster and cheaper.

-As the supply chains utilized by companies becomes more diverse, business leaders need to implement new strategies to best deal with the risks inherent today.
+As company supply chains become more diverse, business leaders need to implement new strategies to mitigate the current and emerging risks of today.

 For example, companies with more globalized distribution channels have to account for rising fuel costs.
 According to the U.S. Energy Information Administration, diesel fuel costs approximately $3.50 a gallon today.
 For comparison, a gallon of diesel in July 2010 was about $2.90.
 As these costs rise, companies can no longer afford to ship products over large distances.
-By building a warehouse facility so close to the farms and to consumers, Nestle is now able to quickly get goods to market without having to worry as much about shipping-related concerns.
+By building a warehouse facility closer to farms and consumers, Nestle is able to quickly get goods to market while minimizing shipping-related concerns.

 By investing more in Vietnam, Nestle is embracing market diversity and helping to shield its revenue streams from localized supply chain disruptions.
 One new warehouse may not seem like much of a major supply chain optimization upgrade at first glance, but even this extra step at building redundancy into its global supply chain could pay major dividends for Nestle down the road.